How to Answer the Most Frequently Asked Interview Questions

 Interview Questions About Your Work History

 Is your work history stable, has it prepared you for the job you're interviewing for, and do you have any gaps in your employment history that the company should be concerned about?
 If not, prepare to answer questions about what you were doing when you weren't in the workforce.
-Also be ready to discuss your accomplishments and the career path you've taken, to date.
-Here's what you'll be asked about.

 - Questions about your work history.